 Importers may of course choose to verify the standards of GMP at the active-substance suppliers themselves or through a third party.
 Whichever option is chosen, the questions and answers above are also relevant.

-- 5. Is it possible to ask for a voluntary inspection of an active-substance manufacturer?
-H+V July 2006
+- 5. Is it possible to ask for a voluntary inspection of an active substance manufacturer?
+H+V February 2015

 - 6. The notice to applicants requires the submission of a declaration signed by the qualified person (QP) that the active substance used is manufactured in accordance with GMP.
 The active substance in my product is widely used, but not normally as a pharmaceutical active substance, and I am having some difficulty in confirming compliance.
 What should I do to furnish the required declaration?
 H+V September 2008